JoaoFelipe/snowballing/README.md

 Three notebooks use Selenium to search google scholar:
 - SearchScholar.ipynb : Use a search string to search work from scholar and add it using the tool
 - Forward.ipynb : Perform forward snowballing using the Scholar "cited by" link
-- Validate.ipynb : Validate dabatase items by searching each item at Google Scholar and comparing their BibTex.
+- Validate.ipynb : Validate dabatase items by searching each item at Google Scholar and comparing their BibTex

 While I recommend to use the Chrome Plugin for the former two (Google is less lenient to the Selenium method, since it performs many requests at the same time), it is hard to escape from Selenium in the third method.
 Hence, I suggest to install and configure a WebDriver.